aaronbloomfield/ics/hws/hw-hashing.md

 Your job is to write a program that, when given an input file and a CRC checksum, will modify that message, and ensure that the modified version matches the provided CRC checksum.
 We are using CRC-16 here for speed, but the concepts are the exact same as for CRC-32, which would be much slower.

 While you can use any language, we provide some sample code in Python.
-You will have to install the "crc" library -- you can do this via `pip install crc` or `pip3 install crc`.
+You will have to install the [crc library](https://pypi.org/project/crc/) (documentation is [here](https://nicoretti.github.io/crc/)) -- you can do this via `pip install crc` or `pip3 install crc`.
 If you are using PyCharm, you should do this through PyCharm's terminal shell: View -> Tool Windows -> Terminal, and then run the `pip` command from above.

 #### Getting the CRC-16 checksum